Rosslyn Wemyss, 1st Baron Wester Wemyss: First World War and after

 Wemyss (third from right) negotiating the ceasefire at the end of the First World War.
 Foch (Supreme Allied Commander) standing, his chief of staff Weygand sitting on the right.

 Wemyss was the senior British representative at the signing of the armistice that ended active hostilities in the war.
 It was Wemyss who made the decision, much to the anger of British Prime Minister David Lloyd George, to have the ceasefire to come into effect at 11.00 a.m.
 Lloyd George wanted it to take place at 2.30 p.m. so that he could make the announcement in the House of Commons.
 Wemyss realised that 11 a.m on the 11th day of the 11th month had a strong, poetic quality about it; besides, by 2.30 p.m. more soldiers could be unnecessarily killed.
 After attending the Paris Peace Conference as Britain's naval representative and arranging for the end of the food blockade and hence unblocking the negotiations, Wemyss resigned in November 1919 following persistent calls for Sir David Beatty to be given his job.

 Wemyss was promoted to Admiral of the Fleet on 1 November 1919.
 In retirement he wrote his memoirs under the title The Navy in the Dardanelles Campaign and became a Non-Executive Director of Cable & Wireless.
 He lived in Cannes where he died in his garden on 24 May 1933.
 He was buried at Wemyss Castle, his ancestral home.

 Family

-On 21 December 1903 Wemyss married Victoria Morier, daughter of Sir Robert Morier; they had one daughter, Alice Elizabeth Millicent Erskine-Wemyss.
+On 21 December 1903 Wemyss married Victoria Morier, daughter of Sir Robert Morier; they had one daughter, Alice Elizabeth Millicent Erskine-Wemyss born on 17 September 1906.